MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 ### [PowerShell](#tab/powershell)

-Here's how to uninstall the DNS server role using the [Uninstall-WindowsFeature](/powershell/module/servermanager/uninstall-windowsfeature) command.
+Here's how to uninstall the DNS Server role using the [Uninstall-WindowsFeature](/powershell/module/servermanager/uninstall-windowsfeature) command.

 1. In an elevated PowerShell prompt, run the following command: